cyeguez/interactive-card-details-form-main/README.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - Interactive card details form

  Hello!! 🤟🤟, welcome to my repo, thanks for stopping by here.

 This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents